-Depending on how severe your symptoms are, it may be weeks or months before the spots fade.
+Depending on how severe your symptoms are, it may take weeks or months before the spots go away.
 Often, the skin regains its former appearance.

 Treatment for eczema focuses on symptom management.
-You may be able to reduce your symptoms with proactive behaviors that keep your skin healthy and lubricated.
+You may be able to reduce your symptoms by keeping your skin healthy and lubricated.